 However, as many Convention Parties have also adopted the bipartite approach to well-founded fear, it is unsurprising that alternate means of reconciling the strict doctrine of subjective fear with the circumstances of mental disability have been employed internationally.
 For example, in at least one decision from 2008, 071972350, Australia’s Refugee Review Tribunal failed to address the issue at all, and attributed the acts of a cognitively disabled person to a lack of subjective fear.
 In 071972350, the applicant was an Indian citizen who was denied a protection visa, the criteria for which was the Australian government’s satisfaction that it owed protection obligations to an applicant under the Refugee Convention.
 The Tribunal reviewed the visa denial, which was based on two trips the applicant took to India, where he claimed he had a fear of persecution due to the way he was treated as a disabled person following an accident that caused his cognitive disability.

-Although the full details of the applicant’s disability are unknown because the Tribunal redacted most of his medical history, it appears to have caused him great difficulty with cognitive demands, as well as social and work problems.
+Although the full details of the applicant’s disability are unknown because the Tribunal redacted most of his medical history, it appears to have caused him great difficulty with cognitive demands, as well as social and work problems go to my site.
 Yet, the Tribunal never addressed the possibility that the applicant’s disability may have affected his ability to hold a subjective fear, particularly of the diffuse persecution alleged in his case.
 Although the case is somewhat different from J-R-R-A- in that it involves the interpretation of an action rather than allegedly incredible testimony, 071972350 demonstrates that, under some circumstances, the RRT has applied traditional subjective fear doctrine to cognitively disabled refugee applicants, apparently without considering such application’s consistency with the object and purpose of the Refugee Convention.